 The certification is given by the Dean of the Graduate School of Natural Science and Technology, Okayama University.
 Okayama University will provide students with an official report of their academic records, listing course titles, grades and credits (under our scheme).
 Recognition of credits (in ECTS) earned at Okayama University is the responsibility of the students’ home universities.
 On the basis of studying hours, our 1 credit by lecture corresponds to 15 studying hours in classes, and that by tutorial study or group work corresponds to 30 studying hours in classes.

 Term of this course

-In this course exchange students will stay in Okayama University up to six months.
-The lectures of this course are provided in the 1st and 2nd quarters (the spring semester), according to Okayama University academic calendar.
-The 1st quarter usually starts 8th April (8 weeks to the early of June) and the 2nd quarter starts the second week of June (8 weeks to the early of August).
-The course students can add the studying weeks in a spring break (March) or a summer break (August) for their tutorial-studies and group works (and research internship).
+The lectures of this course are provided either in the spring semester (the 1st and 2nd quarters) or in the autumn semester (the 3rd and 4th quarters), according to Okayama University academic calendar.
+The spring semester (the 1st quarter) usually starts 8th April to the early of August, and the autumn semester (the 3rd quarter) starts 1st October to the middle of February (each quarter consists of 8 weeks).
+The course students can add the studying weeks in a spring break (March) or a summer break (September) for their tutorial-studies and group works.

 IMaC-Okayama provides students from partner universities with an excellent opportunity to study interdisciplinary science in Japan with comprehensive learning experiences at Okayama University.

-The courses given by the IMaC-Okayama (2020 edition) are listed in the course catalogue .
+The courses given by the IMaC-Okayama (2022 edition) are listed in the course catalogue file, IMaC_catalogue_2022

 - Form 1 (Application),